danoc/clickable-box/README.md

 ## Props

-There are a few props that are built into `ClickableBox`:
+There are a few props that are built into `Unbutton`:

 | prop       | type                                             | description                                                  |
 | ---------- | ------------------------------------------------ | ------------------------------------------------------------ |